 Play in the chilly North Atlantic

-Not up for a whale-watching tour crammed with tourists?
+Not up for a whale watching tour crammed with tourists?
 Feel the maritime spray on your face a little closer to the source.
 Iceland’s wild forces of nature are perfect for the diehard adventurer.
-Surf a blustery swell or SUP underneath a waterfall or in a fjord with Arctic Surfers.
+Surf a 52-degree blustery swell or SUP underneath a waterfall or in a fjord with Arctic Surfers.

 Embrace the land of fire and ice

-About 25 percent of Iceland is powered by geothermal energy, so submerge your bones in its natural heat.
-The Blue Lagoon hot spring is iconic and frequented by nearly 80 percent of visitors.
+25% of Iceland is powered by geothermal energy, so submerge your bones in its natural heat.
+An iconic Icelandic landmark is the Blue Lagoon, a hot spring frequented by nearly 80% of visitors.
 What the pictures don’t show are the chaos of its human crock pot.
 The alternative is a short walk across a lava field, through the moors to a secluded hot spring.
-Let the sulphuric stench guide you there.
+Let the sulfuric stench guide you to this isolated hot pot.

-Who knew the westernmost point in Europe was down a bumpy dirt road?
-Nestled at the end of the island is a beach with a sign for puffin, Iceland’s ‘sea parrots’, as they’re known.
+Who knew the western-most point in Europe was down a bumpy dirt road?
+Nestled at the end of the island is a beach with a sign for puffin, Iceland’s “sea parrots.”
 With no predators, puffin flourish along the cliffs at Latrabjarg.

-Set up camp and head out on foot around 9pm for a hike in full sunlight.
+So set up camp and head out on foot around 9:00 p.m. for an after-hours hike in full sunlight.
 The rutted trail has no boundaries marking the fragile and crumbling edges.
-There’s just a dirt path along the clifftops.
+There’s just a dirt path along the clifftops which are 1450 feet above the crashing North Atlantic.
 The moss-covered tundra will put a spring in your step as basalt slabs shift under this natural trampoline of sorts.

 Refuel at the island’s best bakeries

-Icelanders have perfected their baked treats over long dark winters and days can be wasted waiting out the morning chill or an afternoon drizzle, so there’s no better place to renew your eternal optimism than a local bakery.
-At the edge of the West Fjords, indulge in Simbahollin’s legendary Belgian waffle, a crisp delight topped with homemade rhubarb jam and cream.
+Days can be wasted waiting out the morning chill or an afternoon drizzle.
+So there’s no better place to renew your eternal optimism than a local bakery.
+Icelanders have perfected their baked treats over long dark winters.
+At the edge of the West Fjords, indulge in Simbahollin’s legendary Belgian waffle — a crisp delight topped with homemade rhubarb jam and cream.